Akrotiri Santorini Prehistoric City: All You Need to Know | Santorini Secrets

 Akrotiri Prehistoric City is CLOSED on: 1 January 25 March 1 May Greek Easter Sunday 25 December 26 December

-Parking: there is a pretty big free parking lot just opposite the main entrance so that’s not an issue; expect it to be very busy in July and August though so the earliest you visit the better it would be
+Parking: There is a pretty big free parking lot just opposite the main entrance, so that’s not an issue; expect it to be very busy in July and August, though, so the earlier you visit, the better it will be.

 Best Time to go to Akrotiri Prehistoric City: it’s never very crowded and the bioclimatic roof offers very good ventilation so even on the hot summer days it’s very comfortable inside; overall I would suggest it’s better if you visit early in the morning around 9-10 so that you can continue your day to a nearby beach (Red Beach is in walkable distance)

-Best Thing to bring with you on your visit to Akrotiri: a bottle of water!
-There are a few vending machines in the area and some small kiosks selling snacks and drinks but you should better bring your own water; you will definitely need it in the summer
+The best thing to bring with you on your visit to Akrotiri isa bottle of water!
+There are a few vending machines in the area and some small kiosks selling snacks and drinks, but you had better bring your water; you will need it in the summer.

 AKROTIRI SANTORINI PREHISTORIC CITY ENTRANCE AND TICKETS